Vanessa Fisk

 Vanessa Fisk (née Marianna) is a fictional character appearing in American comic books published by Marvel Comics.
-She is married to the crime boss the Kingpin (Wilson Fisk) and is the mother of Richard Fisk, although she herself is not portrayed as a villain, and does not approve of her husband's criminal activities.
-Vanessa has been featured in a number of stories about the Kingpin, usually in those revolving around the superheroes Daredevil and Spider-Man.
+She is the first wife of Wilson Fisk and the mother of Richard Fisk.
+Despite her husband's position as the Kingpin of New York City, Vanessa herself is not portrayed as a villain and is disapproving of Wilson's criminal activities.

-Vanessa Fisk has been adapted in other media, such as the Marvel Cinematic Universe (MCU) television series Daredevil (2015–2018) and Daredevil: Born Again (2025), portrayed by Ayelet Zurer.
+The character has been featured in a number of stories about the Kingpin, usually in those featuring the superheroes Daredevil or Spider-Man.
+She has been adapted in non-comics media, such as the Marvel Cinematic Universe (MCU) television series Daredevil (2015–2018) and Daredevil: Born Again (2025–26), in which she is portrayed by Ayelet Zurer.

 Publication history

-Created by writer Stan Lee and artist John Romita Sr., Fisk first appeared in The Amazing Spider-Man #70 (March 1969).
+Created by writer Stan Lee and artist John Romita Sr., Vanessa Fisk first appeared in The Amazing Spider-Man #70 (March 1969).